 I’ve got no response after 2 and even 3 days.
-I call again, another specialist tells me that since my account is kind of closed, she’ll escalate the issue to fraud department.
+I call again, another specialist tells me that since my account is kind of closed, she’ll escalate the issue to the fraud department.
 Expect a reply within 72 hours.

 Within these 72 hours, Kosta’s PayPal account was also limited.
 But luckily for us, they still allowed the account to receive money, so at least we could continue to sell.
 There were still several days until the end of the sale.
 But we couldn’t pay to our partners now.
 And we didn’t have a 3rd PayPal account we could use for the sales.
 Had they also closed Kosta’s account to receive money, we’d have no choice but to close the bundle sale before its promised time, thus bearing a lot of financial and trust loss.

 So Kosta started to work on lifting the limitation from his account.
 They asked him for a lot of things that they didn’t ask me.
-But at first they didn’t ask him to send “license to sell” other software.
+But at first, they didn’t ask him to send “license to sell” other software.
 In short, after about a week, lots of calls to support and faxes they actually removed the limitation from his account.
 This happened after the bundle sale finished and we needed to pay our partners soon.
 We still didn’t have all the money to pay them since a large sun lays frozen in my account.

-Needless to say, I didn’t get any response not after 72 hours and not after a week.
+Needless to say, I didn’t get any response, not after 72 hours nor after a week.
 I called support again and was told that they won’t respond me because my appeal was denied and they don’t reopen cases.
 I wondered why the previous 2 times that I called they did tell me to send the documents.
 What happened to the “escalation”?
 But talking to them was like talking to a brick wall.
 “PayPal decided that it doesn’t want to do any more business with you” was their standard response.

-So, the bundle was a great and a successful marketing experiment.
-We had to add from our own money to pay the developers and now won’t see our money from it until end of May.
+So, the bundle was a great and successful marketing experiment.
+We had to add from our own money to pay the developers and now won’t see our money from it until the end of May.
 Moreover, my PayPal account will stay forever limited and I won’t be able to use it for anything, even to pay for the services we use.
-And since my credit cards and bank account are also linked to this PayPal account, I can’t buy from any PayPal seller using them (I mean paying with credit card through PayPal, without account).
+And since my credit cards and bank account are also linked to this PayPal account, I can’t buy from any PayPal seller using them (I mean paying with a credit card through PayPal, without an account).
 I now either need to apply for a new credit card or don’t buy from people who only have PayPal as their payment option.
 And it’s not that I need another credit card in my life now only for this.

-During one of my support calls I asked the “specialist” if there was any way I could have prevented my account from being limited because of the higher transaction rate.
+During one of my support calls, I asked the “specialist” if there was any way I could have prevented my account from being limited because of the higher transaction rate.
 For example, perhaps I could contact them and notify in advance of the upcoming sale.
 The answer was a definitive NO. You get it?
 I did nothing wrong.
 That’s just how their system works.

 Even though Kosta’s PayPal account was “clean” for now we decided to leave PayPal as our payment processor at Apparent Software and moved to FastSpring.
 They have higher fees but at least they have great and personal customer service and we hope they won’t freeze our ability to do business without any reason, “for our protection”.
 We’ll also have to look for another solution for MacGraPhoto 2.